Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 The driving standard in Abu Dhabi has vastly improved over the past decade; roads are clearly marked, and freeways and streets are wide and largely one-way, but traffic does move fast.
 We only recommend self-driving in Abu Dhabi for confident drivers.

-Vehicles in Abu Dhabi are left-hand drive (you drive on the right side of the road), and car seats for children under 4 in private vehicles were made compulsory on 1 July 2017 (albeit you’ll see many breaching these rules, and nothing seems to be done about it).
+Vehicles in Abu Dhabi are left-hand drive (you drive on the left side of the road), and car seats for children under 4 in private vehicles became compulsory on 1 July 2017 (although many still breach these rules, and no action appears to be taken).

 Car Hire in Abu Dhabi

-There are many car hire companies to choose from, operating from Abu Dhabi International Airport.
+Many car hire companies operate from Abu Dhabi International Airport.
 Many shopping malls and hotels across the city also offer branches of popular rental companies.

-To hire a car in Abu Dhabi, you will need a driver’s licence from your home country written in English or Arabic.
-Having an International Driver’s Permit is not compulsory unless your license is not issued in one of these two languages.
+To hire a car in Abu Dhabi, you will need a driverโs licence from your home country written in English or Arabic.
+Having an International Driverโs Permit is only required if your license is not issued in one of these two languages.

 Abu Dhabi Tolls